“I’m leaving right now! No one ever ever slaps me!” I shrieked. “Get away from me, Yanni!”

 The following morning, I telephoned Yanni.
 “Can I come back?”
 I asked quietly.

 “Yes, of course.
 That’s wonderful news!” he responded.

-When I arrived at the bedsitter, there were piles of dirty dishes in the kitchen sink and laying on the small dining table was a signed black-and-white photograph of a glamorous blonde woman holding a microphone.
+When I arrived at the bedsitter, there were piles of dirty dishes in the kitchen sink and laying on the rickety dining table was a signed black-and-white photograph of a glamorous blonde woman holding a microphone.

 He really had missed me!

 The night before he had picked up a nightclub singer and brought her back to “our” apartment for cold ouzo and hot sex.